Compare Popular Online Counseling Programs

 While these professionals may not be able to work one-on-one in therapy sessions, they can begin earning experience and, once they are a licensed chemical dependency counselor (LCDC), they can work in rehabilitation centers where they educate and work with patients as a group.
 Substance abuse counselors in this state are licensed by Texas Health and Human Services (HHSC).

 Even if you choose not to work as a dependency counselor, an associate counseling degree can be valuable in many ways.
 It can help you decide if counseling is the right field for you, it can help you complete half your bachelor’s degree at a much lower cost if you find a school with a transfer agreement, and it will prepare you for a bachelor’s even if you don’t.
 Since community colleges charge far less per credit hour, a community college is a great place to start one's path to higher education.
-Further, since counseling can be a rather intense profession, students who launch a career with an associate degree can gain valuable experience prior to investing their time and money in a bachelor’s or master’s counseling degree.
+Further, since counseling can be an intense profession, students who launch a career with an associate degree can gain valuable experience prior to investing their time and money in a bachelor’s or master’s.

 Online Bachelor's Degree in Counseling (BS)

-Online Master's Degree in Counseling (MS or MC)
+Online Master's Degree in Counseling (MS)

 A master’s counseling degree is the most commonly required degree for most counseling positions.
 Those who earn a master’s counseling degree can apply for licensure to work as an independent therapist and have their own private practice or work with an existing provider.
 There are two general degrees that satisfy state licensing boards: an MA in clinical psychology or a master of social work (MSW).
 State regulators will then need to see that licensure candidates have completed the requisite number of supervised hours, passed an examination, and satisfied all other requirements.